The Role of S&C in Muay Thai (why Strength & Conditioning matters more than you think)

-For me, proper Strength & Conditioning for Muay Thai is about 3 things:
+For me, real Strength & Conditioning for Muay Thai is about 3 things:

-- Primarily fixes any high-risk injury factors, such as a lack of range of motion, poor stability, bad motor control, or strength imbalances on either side of the joint
+- Primarily fixing any high-risk injury factors, such as a lack of range of motion, poor stability, bad motor control, or strength imbalances on either side of the joint

-- Transfers the most performance peaking to the next fight date.
+- Transferring the most performance peaking to the next fight date.

 Training for Fight Performance: Strength vs Power vs Speed

 Strength, power and speed are three different (although dependant) physical qualities that must be individually targeted to reach your full athletic potential as a fighter.
 Supplemental strength and conditioning training is the only way a Thai boxer can hope to exploit this potential.